 - Restore Galaxy J2 2016 to factory state.

-- Upgrade Galaxy J2 2016 to newer Android version.
+- Upgrade your Galaxy J2 2016 to newer Android version.

-- Downgrade Galaxy J2 2016 to lower build no. at same Android version.
+- Downgrade your Galaxy J2 2016 to lower build no. at same Android version.

 - Remove custom recovery like TWRP and CWM, if installed, on your Galaxy J2 2016.

-To perform any of the above, simply install the firmware meant for your device, as per its model no. in Settings, About device.
+To perform any of the above, simply install the firmware meant for your device, as per its Galaxy J2 2016 firmware in Settings > About device.